YakshJakharia06/Password_Manager/README.md

 ## Features

-- **🚀 Effortless Management:** Quickly add website URLs, usernames, and passwords through a streamlined interface.
+- **Effortless Management:** Quickly add website URLs, usernames, and passwords through a streamlined interface.
-- **👁️ Password Toggle:** Securely view or hide your password while typing using the visibility icon.
+- **Password Toggle:** Securely view or hide your password while typing using the visibility icon.
-- **📱 Responsive Design:** A fully fluid layout that works perfectly on mobile, tablet, and desktop screens.
+- **Responsive Design:** A fully fluid layout that works perfectly on mobile, tablet, and desktop screens.
-- **💾 Local Storage:** Your data stays with you; credentials are saved locally in your browser for persistent access.
+- **Local Storage:** Your data stays with you; credentials are saved locally in your browser for persistent access.
-- **🎨 Modern UI:** A vibrant, green-themed aesthetic built for clarity and ease of use.
+- **Modern UI:** A vibrant, green-themed aesthetic built for clarity and ease of use.

 ---